-P-Symphonic Ba and Course #6020
+P-Symphonic Band Course #6020

 Level: 10-12

-Length: Year (10 credits); repeat to 40 credits

-Prerequisite: Audition
+La constante e V / / A 4.4.5.
+40 s.m

-Graduation: Fine Arts requirement or elective credit
+Length:Year (10 credits); repeat to 40 creditsPrerequisite:AuditionGraduation:Fine Arts requirement or elective credit

 Symphonic Band is an advanced performance band for advanced high school musicians.
 Members of this group will become a Marching Band in the fall only, as they combine with Concert Band members to perform at FHS football games and local parades.
 Marching rehearsals will be held on Wednesday evenings from 6-8:30 p.m.
 Other performances will include holiday and spring concerts as well as performances at other high schools, colleges, and festivals.
-All rehearsals and performances are mandatory.
+All rehearsals and performances aremandatory.

-Level: 9-12

-Length: Year (10 credits); repeat to 40 credits

-Prerequisite: Concurrent enrollment in C

-or Concert Band and audit

-Graduation: Fine Arts requirement or e lective credit

-College Prep: VAPA (f) requirement

-class designed to in practice and p styles of jazz.
-Stu show consistent improvisation and ntermediate-to-advanced instru provide a source of aesthetic e erformance in the concepts ar dents must be able to play with improvement in their abilities E d the accompanying music the ances are a required part of this enjoyment and instruction nd techniques of various a high degree of skill and Emphasis is placed upon eory.
-A number of extra-
+P-Jazz Band Course #6037 Level: 9-12 Length: Year (10 credits); repeat to 40 credits Prerequisite: Concurrent enrollment in Orchestra, Symphonic or Concert Band and audition Graduation: Fine Arts requirement or elective credit College Prep: VAPA (f) requirement Jazz Band is an intermediate-to-advanced instrumental music and theory class designed to provide a source of aesthetic enjoyment and instruction in practice and performance in the concepts and techniques of various class designed to provide a source of aesthetic enjoyment and instruction in practice and performance in the concepts and techniques of various styles of jazz.
+Students must be able to play with a high degree of skill and show consistent improvement in their abilities Emphasis is placed upon improvisation and the accompanying music theory.
+A number of extracurricular performances are a required part of this course.

-P-A'Cappella Ch Course #6092
+P-A'Cappella ChoirCourse # #6092

 Level: 10-12

 Length: Year (10 credits); repeat to 40 credits

 Prerequisite: Audition

-Graduation: Fine Arts requirement or e lective credit
+Graduation: Fine Arts requirement or elective cre dit

-VAPA (f) requirement
+College Prep: VAPA (f) requirement

-have had some vo degree of skill. is an intermediate choral must ocal experience and be able to s Emphasis will be on inter- ocal production, and vocal mandatory. ing with a medium to high ermediate to advanced
+A'Cappella Choir is an intermediate choral music class.
+Students must have had some vocal experience and be able to sing with a medium to high degree of skill.
+Emphasis will be on intermediate to advanced musicianship, vocal production, and vocal/choral technique.
+All performances are mandatory.

-P-Women's Cho rus Course #6086
+P-Women's Choru us Cou urse #6086

 Level: 9-12

 Length: Year (10 credits); repeat to 40 credits

 Prerequisite: None

 Graduation: Fine Arts requirement

-• • VAPA (f) requirement
+College Prep: VAPA (f) requirement

+Women's Chorus Women's Ensemble is an intermediate to advanced

-choral music clas sing with a med Women's Ensemble is an in s.
-Students must have vocal ex dium to high degree of skill. xperience and be able to .
-Emphasis will be on
+choral music class.
+Students must have vocal experience and be able to

-P-Jazz Band

-sing with a medium to high degree of skill.
+choral music class.
+Students must have vocal experience and be able to sing with a medium to high degree of skill.
 Emphasis will be on intermediate to advanced musicianship, vocal production, and vocal/choral technique.
 All performances are mandatory.